Table of Contents

 Code Overview

-Consists of a “wild” and Krellian IQ enhancing regex that converts LaTeX-styled text between the shortcode tags pmath…/pmath (shown without braces to avoid activating the shortcode) into a function call for use with the included PhpMathPublisher.php code base.
+The heart of the code consists of a “wild” and Krellian IQ enhancing regex that converts LaTeX-styled text between the shortcode pmath tags into a function call for use with the included PhpMathPublisher.php code base.

-A short segment from wpmathpub.php showing how the math text between shortcode tags is filtered for use by PhpMathPublisher library…
+A short segment from my wpmathpub.php PHP code shows how the math text between shortcode tags is filtered for use by PhpMathPublisher library…

-A short segment from PhpMathPublisher.php library code base showing how PNG images are inserted into WordPress…
+A short code snippet from the PhpMathPublisher.php library shows how PNG images are inserted into WordPress pages…

 Credits

-WordPress Math Publisher plugin – BiophysicsLab.com – Los Gatos – Copyright 2008-22
+WPMathPub WordPress Math Publisher plugin – BiophysicsLab.com – Los Gatos – Copyright 2008-25

 Latex fonts – Copyright (C) 1997 American Mathematical Society